Exploring Antique Furniture and Home Decorating Ideas

 The Inspiration for Regency Furniture Design

 George IV’s impact on architecture, fashion, and furniture design was huge.
 Dubbed as “the Prince of Pleasure” he had fine taste, championed the arts, and enjoyed living the good life.
-He influenced interior design through his own personal tastes and choices, as well as through his royal commissions such as the building of the Royal Pavilion and the remodel of Buckingham Palace.
+He influenced interior design through his own personal tastes and choices, as well as through his royal commissions.
+These include the building of the Royal Pavilion and the remodel of Buckingham Palace.

 The furniture crafted during the English Regency period developed the existing Neoclassical feel of the Georgian era.
 The Neoclassical look drew from ancient Greek, Roman and Egyptian architecture and design.
 In some ways it was a British interpretation of the French Empire style, with its monumental look, ornate gold ormolu mounts, and classical and military motifs.
 But, as the Encyclopeadia Britannica points out, Regency style showed more “purity of detail and structure” than the earlier Neoclassical style or the French Empire style.